Laravel-Lang/lang/README.md

 ### Validation email

-In `validation.php` file, the text for email has beed updated :
+In `validation.php` file, the text for email has been updated :

     "email" => "The :attribute must be a valid email address."